syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 ---
 # Working with Excel Data

-## Importing Data to Worksheets
+## Exporting Data to Excel

-XlsIO provides the ability to import data into a worksheet from the following data.
+XlsIO provides the ability to export data to a worksheet from the following data.

 * Data Table
 * Data Column